Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 21.22.50 UTC
+- WIB: Minggu, 29 September 2024 22.24.45 UTC
-- WITA: Minggu, 29 September 2024 22.22.50 UTC
+- WITA: Minggu, 29 September 2024 23.24.45 UTC
-- WIT: Minggu, 29 September 2024 23.22.50 UTC
+- WIT: Senin, 30 September 2024 00.24.45 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: nature
+Kategori: friendship